C.L.Y.D.E.

-C.L.Y.D.E. is an animated television series, made by MoonScoop Group (as France Animation), produced by CINAR Animation and created by CINAR's co founder and former president Ronald A. Weinberg and veteran Canadian-French film producer Jean Cazes.
+C.L.Y.D.E. is an animated television series co-produced by France's France Animation and Canada's CINAR Animation created by CINAR's co-founder and former president Ronald A. Weinberg and veteran Canadian-French film producer Jean Cazes.
 It centres around a super-computer from another planet, C.L.Y.D.E.
 (Computer Linked Yield Driven Entity), which is put on trial for developing a virus called a "sense of humour".
 He is punished by being launched into space, where he enters Earth's atmosphere and crash-lands.
 His central core is found, intact, by two kids, Matt and Sam.
 They install C.L.Y.D.E. into an old jukebox, which makes him able to speak to them, and handle objects through telekinesis.
 Many of Matt, Sam, and C.L.Y.D.E.'s adventures concern secret agents trying to find C.L.Y.D.E., or defeating computer viruses, hackers, or invading aliens.

 This cartoon was introduced into China at the end of the 1990s, and was shown on CCTV-7.
 The series aired in the United States on the Cookie Jar Toons block on This TV from 2009 to 2010.